 Cold weather chickens can withstand temps around or slightly below freezing (32 degrees Fahrenheit to about ten degrees Fahrenheit).
 Warm weather chickens should not be kept at or below the forty-degree mark, although short periods of a few minutes outside to stretch their legs is okay if you have the time to herd them back into the coop before they freeze.

 If a chicken doesn’t like snow and cold, it will generally turn around and head back into the coop, but that does not mean that every chicken in your coop will be that smart.

 Regulating Temperature in Your Coop

-If you live down south and keep hot climate chickens, the only things you really need to do is keep the water basin full for the chickens and run a built-in fan to blow hot air out of the coop.
+If you live down south and keep hot climate chickens, the only things you really need to do are keep the water basin full and run a built-in fan to blow hot air out of the coop.
 The chickens will seek out shade and shelter when and where they find it.
 Cold weather chickens are another story.

 Additionally, there are other things you can do to help keep a coop warm in winter.
 Insulating the coop by creating walls in which you can install chicken-safe insulation is one way.
 The more common means is to wrap the entire coop in insulating plastic, and then again in a tarp.

 Depending on the size of your coop and where it is positioned on your property, it may be possible to only have to wrap and shelter up the sides of the coop that will feel the worst of the winter winds.
 However, wrapping the entire coop will prevent heavy snow from burying your chickens and freezing them.

 What to Do When Your Chickens Start to Freeze

 Winter weather can turn nasty in a hurry.
 Sometimes you will not be home when the weather takes a turn for the worse.
 It is important to check on your chickens immediately upon arriving home from work or errands, or when you notice that the weather has taken a turn for the worse.